Neethuharii/NEETHUHARII/README.md

 💡 My interests include backend development, system design, and full-stack project architecture.
 📫 Reach me at **neethuhari671@gmail.com**

+Every project taught me patience, problem-solving, and the joy of building something meaningful.
+If you enjoy my work and want to support me, you can **[buy me a coffee ☕](https://www.buymeacoffee.com/neethuhari)** — it keeps me motivated to learn and create more! 💛

 ---

 ### 🛠️ Languages and Tools